 Journalist, worked as a correspondent in South-Eastern europe or research associate at the Berlin University of the Arts, coordinator for several European radio projects and media trainer.
 Engaged in community station Radio CORAX and the Association of Community Radios in Germany (BFR).
 The MARS [CoE’s/EU “Media Against Racism in Sport” programme] coordinator for CMFE (2011/2012) and will now continue the task within the subsequence programme: ” MEDIANE – Media Exchanges for Diversity Inclusiveness, Anti-racism and Non-discrimination in Europe” (2013/2014).

-Gabriella Velics, Ph.D. in Language Sciences, is an associate professor in Department of Communication and Media Sciences, University of West Hungary, based in Szombathely.
+Gabriella Velics, Ph.D. in Language Sciences, is an associate professor of Eötvös Loránd University, Faculty of Education and Psychology, Institute of Education and Psychology – based in Szombathely.
 She managed the University’s community radio station – Berzsenyi Radio –, and led several award winning student radio projects during its seven years operation.
-She continues activity and serves community radio movement as member of the board of Community Media Forum Europe since 2010.
+She continues activity and serves community radio movement as member of Community Media Forum Europe since 2010.
 She teaches sociology, media pedagogy, social communication and theories of publicity, PR and media relations, radio broadcasting.
 Her research interests include the community radio system and its function in social communication; but also education of journalism, professional relation of PR and journalism.
 She has a background as a sociologist, journalist and radio presenter.

 Pieter de Wit